 Final Thoughts On Clumber Spaniel-Border Terrier Comparison

-When it comes to choosing between these two popular breeds, it really comes down to personal preference and lifestyle.
+When it comes to choosing between these two popular breeds, it comes down to personal preference and lifestyle.
 If you want a big cuddly dog that doesn’t require much exercise, the clumber spaniel might be right for you.
 However, if you’re looking for an active little dog with plenty of personality, the border terrier might be a better fit.
 Whichever breed you choose, you’re sure to end up with a loyal furry friend!